 Since small vegetable gardens don't leave room for rotating crops, you'll need to utilize other methods to prevent fungal diseases and garden pests that overwinter in the soil.
 Be vigilant to avoid pests and diseases from becoming rampant.
 If a large-scale problem should occur (such as an infestation of squash beetles or septoria leaf spot on tomatoes), it's best to stop growing that crop and others in its family for at least a year.

 Growing Fruits and Vegetables in Containers

-Growing edibles indoors on a windowsill is an easy, low space option for plants that are frequently harvested, like herbs and lettuce.
-This idea isn't just for gardeners with limited space.
-Any gardener can extend their growing season by potting up some herbs for indoor growing.
-If you have the sun, you can even grow some vegetable indoors.
+Growing edible plants indoors on a windowsill is an easy, low-space option for plants that are frequently harvested, such as herbs and lettuce.
+But windowsill gardening isn't just for gardeners with limited space: Any gardener can extend the growing season by potting up some herbs and growing them indoors provided there is sufficient sunlight and water.
+If an area inside your home receives enough sunlight, you can even grow vegetables indoors.